-DynamoDB attributes - Amazon DynamoDB
+DynamoDB attributes from the .NET object persistence model - Amazon DynamoDB

 This section describes the attributes that the object persistence model offers so that you can map your classes and properties to DynamoDB tables and attributes.